Charles IX of France: Armed peace

-Second and third wars of religion
+Second and third war of religion

 War again broke out in 1567 after Charles added 6,000 Swiss mercenaries to his personal guards.
 Huguenots, fearing a Catholic attack was imminent, tried to abduct the king at Meaux, seized various cities, and massacred Catholics at Nîmes in an action known as the Michelade.
 The Battle of Saint-Denis resulted in a Huguenot defeat and the death of Anne de Montmorency, the royal commander-in-chief, and the short war ended in 1568 with the Peace of Longjumeau.
 The privileges granted to Protestants were widely opposed, however, leading to their cancellation and the resumption of war.
 The Dutch Republic, England and Navarre intervened on the Protestant side, while Spain, Tuscany and Pope Pius V supported the Catholics.
 Finally, the royal debt and the King's desire to seek a peaceful solution led to yet another truce, the Peace of Saint-Germain-en-Laye in August 1570, which again granted concessions to the Huguenots.